M0LTE/nodemanager/README.md

 # bpqmanager

+## Requirements

+Tested to date only on Raspberry Pi 4B, both 32 bit and 64 bit Raspberry Pi OS Lite (no desktop).

 ## Installation

 Throughout these instructions, we'll refer to your Raspberry Pi as `packetnode` and your user account on it as `dave` but you can substitute whatever name you want.